 What are the chances of the UK legalising cannabis?

 The government’s official line on cannabis isn’t likely to inspire hope.
 Towards the end of 2022, Home Secretary Suella Braverman expressed her belief that cannabis should be reclassified as a Class A drug.
 Fortunately, No 10 rejected the idea, but it follows on from the Government blocking moves by Bermuda, a British Overseas Territory, to legalise cannabis in the island nation.
 While these actions might seem pessimistic, a reflective look at the past few years shows progress is happening, albeit slowly.
 Aside from official party policy, many steps forward have been made, medical cannabis reforms are ongoing, and de facto decriminalisation will mean public attitudes towards cannabis continue to shift.

-Perhaps most encouragingly, public support for legal cannabis in the UK is at an all-time high, a YouGov survey showed that only 32% of people in the UK oppose legal cannabis.
+Perhaps most encouragingly, public support for legal cannabis in the UK is at an all-time high, a 2019 YouGov survey showed that only 32% of people in the UK oppose legal cannabis.
 A more recent survey by Civitas found that 5.85 million adults who haven’t used cannabis in the last ten years would try it if it were legalised.
 Commercial and political pressure is mounting on the government as countries around the world capitalise on the economic benefits and tax revenue.
 Police forces across the country are already relaxing their approach to cannabis and evidence continues to mount that legal cannabis markets do not lead to public health disasters.